pslucas0212/rhel-sca-subscriptionmanager/README.md

       # subscription-manager status

-- Check which repos are enabled
+- Check which repos are enabled for RHEL 8.0+ and 7.0+

       # subscription-manager repos --list-enabled